An overview of the Safety Staking Pool

-25,000,000 DYDX) will be distributed to users staking DYDX to a Safety pool for backstopping the system.
+5,049,079 $DYDX)was distributed to users staking DYDX to a Safety pool for backstopping the system.
+Initially,

-Bootstrap a decentralized fund to be used in the case of insolvency or other issues with the protocol.
+Previously, $DYDX was distributed to users who staked $DYDX to the Safety Module.
+The Safety module was a decentralized fund which was to be used in the case of insolvency or other issues with the dYdX protocol.

 Stakers must request to withdraw funds at least

 3 days(Blackout Window) before the end of the epoch in order to be able to withdraw $DYDX after the end of that epoch.
 If stakers do not request to withdraw, their staked $DYDX is rolled over into the next epoch.

 Withdrawals cannot be requested during the Blackout Window.

 A blackout window is a period of time during which users cannot request withdrawals of $stkDYDX.
 The